CrumpLab/rstatsforpsych/docs/Lab1_Basics.md

 ##  [73] 101 101 101 101 101 101 101 101 101 101 101 101 101 101 101 101 101 101
 ##  [91] 101 101 101 101 101 101 101 101 101 101
 ```

-Each time we created a sequence above we were creating something called a `numeric vector` in R. These are objects that can store multiple numbers.
-Vectors are one kind of variable in R. Vectors can have names, they can be saved, and they can be manipulated.
+Each time we created a sequence of numbers (e.g., from 1 to 100) we were creating an object called a `numeric vector` in R. Vectors can store multiple numbers.

+Vectors are a kind of variable in R. Vectors can have names, they can be saved, and they can be manipulated.
 Let's take a quick look at vectors:

 `a` is the name of the new vector. `<-` is called the assignment operator. `1:5` creates a vector of length 5, containing the sequence of numbers 1 to 5.
-In plain language, we "assign" the object on the right (the 1:5), to the "name" in the left.
+In plain language, we "assign" the object on the right (the 1:5), to the "name" `a` written on the left side of the `<-`.
+In other words, we put the numbers 1 to 5 into something called `a`.

 ```r